 It gives victims a say in the out-of-court punishment of perpetrators for low-level crime and anti-social behaviour by giving them the opportunity to choose an action from the Community Remedy document that they think the perpetrator should carry out.

 The Community Remedy document is a list of actions that the victim will be invited to choose from when a community resolution is to be used.
-Merseyside’s Police Commissioner Jane Kennedy, who is responsible for managing the Community Remedy, held a 3-week public consultation to find out what you would expect to see in the final document.
+Merseyside’s Police Commissioner is responsible for managing the Community Remedy.
+A three-week public consultation was held to find out what you would expect to see in the final document and local authorities were also consulted on what remedies should be available throughout Merseyside.

 According to Home Office guidance, each of the actions contained within the Community Remedy document must contain a: